Royal Asscher Diamond Company

-The Royal Asscher Diamond Company (Koninklijke Asscher Diamant Maatschappij) was founded in 1854 by the Asscher family of gemcutters.
+The Royal Asscher Diamond Company (Koninklijke Asscher Diamant Maatschappij) is a Dutch company founded in 1854 by the Asscher family of gemcutters.
 The company is responsible for cutting some of the most famous diamonds in the world including the largest diamond ever found.
 Its headquarters still stand at its original location Tolstraat 127 in Amsterdam, the Netherlands.
 The company also has regional headquarters in New York City (Royal Asscher of America) and Tokyo (Royal Asscher of Japan).

 Royal Asscher is still owned by the Asscher family.
 The Asscher Diamond Company, made famous at the turn of the 20th century by Joseph and Abraham Asscher, became Royal Asscher Diamond Company in 1980 when it was bestowed with the Dutch Royal Predicate from Queen Juliana of the Netherlands in recognition of the company's stature in the Netherlands.
 In 2011 Queen Beatrix perpetuated the Royal Prefix for another 25 years.

 History

 In 1854 Joseph Isaac Asscher established the I.J Asscher diamond company, named for his son Isaac Joseph Asscher, who followed in his father's footsteps and entered the diamond industry.
 He passed down his expertise to his five sons, including Joseph and Abraham.
 Under Joseph and Abraham, the company was known as the Asscher Diamond Company and cut diamonds to be set in jewellery for world famous boutiques.
 As one of the largest diamond polishing companies at that time, its private clients included royalty, celebrities, and politicians.